Viol: Construction

 Viols most commonly have six strings, although many 16th-century instruments had only four or five strings, and during the 17th century in France, some bass viols featured a seventh lower string.
 Viols were (and are) strung with gut strings of lower tension than on the members of the violin family.
 Gut strings produce a sonority far different from steel, generally described as softer and sweeter.
-Around 1660, gut or silk core strings overspun with copper wire first became available; these were then used for the lowest-pitched bass strings on viols, and many other string instruments as well.
+Around 1660 in Bologna, gut or silk core strings overspun with copper wire first became available; these were then used for the lowest-pitched bass strings on viols, and many other string instruments as well.
 In 1664, a style of string incorporating a copper wire spun within the gut fibers, called a 'gimped' string, was introduced, mimicking the style of embroidery of the same name.

 Viols are fretted like early guitars or lutes, using movable wrapped-around and tied-on gut frets.
 A low seventh string was supposedly added in France to the bass viol by Monsieur de Sainte-Colombe (c.
 1640–1690), whose students included the French gamba virtuoso and composer Marin Marais.
 Also, the painting Saint Cecilia with an Angel (1618) by Domenichino (1581–1641) shows what may be a seven-string viol.

 Unlike members of the violin family, most of which are tuned in fifths, viols are usually tuned in fourths with a major third in the middle, mirroring the tuning employed on the vihuela de mano and lute during the 16th century and similar to that of the modern six-string guitar.